Now they're ready to write...

 The children will already know the sound this letter makes and its appearance.
 They will be forming it for the first time.

 Together we will practice writing the letter of the day using one of the activities below.
-As we scribe the letter together using the correct language the children critically evaluate the writing process so the they can become familiar with common mistakes and problem solve together by discussing what might be difficult.
-Focus on lots of large motor pattern during this group work too by using the entire arm during the movement.
+As we scribe the letter together using the correct language, the children critically evaluate the writing process so they can become familiar with common mistakes and problem solve together by discussing what might be difficult.
+Focus on lots of large motor pattern during this group work by using the entire arm during the movement.

 Paired or group activities can include:

 All of these playful writing activities can be explored during their Aistear playtime if they choose to.
 For some of these group tasks, every child might not get a turn but assure them that they can get a go during Aistear time.

 3) You do: (10/15mins) I have workbooks for this activity because I have to, idealy a blank page would work just as well.
 The focus group who I know will need guidance work with me, but I do try to get around everyone.
 The children are expected to try their best and identify their best letters (they get a stamp from me on the best letter).
 You will be guiding children and correcting when necessary.
 Watch for the children who are really good a disguising incorrect letter formation.
 Children start by tracing the letter, followed by a few on their own.
 Have weaker children complete less work but expect what they do complete to show good effort.
 If you don't use tracing letters for this activity, a larger rainbow letter page would be perfect for today's lesson.
 I like this book because it uses the Jolly Phonics flick (and order if you start writing earlier in the year) It also has some phonological awareness activities, oral language lessons at the back and plenty of pre-writing activities for the early days.
 But most importantly, it doesn't have rows and rows of tracing letters.
 The children can focus on quality over quantity.